zuf/yml2tex/README.markdown

 * page
 * interpolate
 * mask

+If option *title* is set, its content will be used as frame title.

 If no options are specified, the image will be the same size as the frame.